 Certain APIs have special requirements, if your Action uses them, then it must also comply with those requirements.

-Any action that facilitates Transactions must implement all of the required methods and parameters, including proper order handling and acknowledgements and avoiding duplicate orders.
+Implement all of the required methods and parameters, including proper order handling and acknowledgements, and don’t create duplicate orders.

-Personal information obtained via the conversational interface in connection with a Transaction can only be used to facilitate that Transaction, including sending receipts, confirmations, and updates.
-You must independently obtain the user’s consent to use that information for any other purpose, including marketing.
+Personal information obtained via the conversational interface in connection with a transaction can only be used to facilitate that transaction, including sending receipts, confirmations, and updates.
+You must independently obtain the user’s consent (via an opt-in) to use that information for any other purpose, including marketing.

-Any information provided by you including receipts, prices, descriptions, and fulfillment details must be accurate.
+Any information provided by you including receipts, prices, descriptions, and fulfillment details must be accurate and timely.

 If you provide us with catalogs, menus, or other data via a data feed or other mechanism, the data must comply with these policies, including the sections on Prohibited Content and Intellectual Property.
 You must correctly implement all technical requirements and provide content for all required fields.
 The data provided must be relevant to the use case of feed and accurate.
 We may disable the feed (or a portion of it), disable use of the data, or takedown any related Actions for violations of these policies or if they create a poor user experience.